Research Data Retention and Access

 - The transfer of any materials to another institution will require execution of a material transfer agreement ("MTA") signed by the departing investigator and the Office of Sponsored Projects prior to the removal of the materials from university premises or equipment.

-- The departing investigator may not take the original or copies of any protected health information (“PHI”) unless specified in an agreement signed by the departing investigator, the Executive Vice President for Academic and Research Affairs and the designated Institutional Official responsible for human subjects research.
+- The departing investigator may not take the original or copies of any protected health information (“PHI”) unless specified in an agreement signed by the departing investigator, the Executive Vice President & Chief Academic Officer and the designated Institutional Official responsible for human subjects research.

-- The university may impose such additional stipulations on the removal of data or materials as the Executive Vice President for Academic and Research Affairs deems appropriate or necessary under the particular circumstances.
+- The university may impose such additional stipulations on the removal of data or materials as the Executive Vice President & Chief Academic Officer deems appropriate or necessary under the particular circumstances.

 - The departing investigator will be responsible, in the sole discretion of university, for any expenses related to removing the original data or making a copy for removal.